 Jessica Barness is a design scholar-practitioner whose work has been published and exhibited internationally.
-Her research interests are diverse and focus on the dynamics of design discourse, interactive platforms, and critical practices of design research.
-She is an Associate Professor in the School of Visual Communication Design at Kent State University.
+Her research focuses on critical practices and the design of scholarship, and the ways these intersect with design discourse in the public sphere.
+Currently, she is an Associate Professor in the School of Visual Communication Design at Kent State University.

 Barness has published articles in peer-reviewed journals such as Design and Culture, Visual Communication, MATLIT: Materialidades da Literatura, Dialectic, Message, SEGD Research Journal: Communication + Place, and Currents in Electronic Literacy.
 Her work has been presented and exhibited at venues hosted by organizations such as AIGA, Design History Society, FILE Electronic Language Festival, HASTAC (Humanities, Arts, Science, and Technology Alliance and Collaboratory), ICDHS (International Committee for Design History and Design Studies), SEGD (Society for Experiential Graphic Design), and UCDA (University and College Designers Association).
 Her creative works have garnered awards from entities such as Project Passion, College Book Art Association, UCDA, and the STA 100.